vivaria/edisonrul.ing/docs/source/cards/p/patroid.md

 ### Card Rulings

-●The effect of “Patroid” targets a card.
+*   The effect of “Patroid” targets a card.
-●If “Patroid” is flipped face-down or removed from the field, its effect is reset and you can use it again that turn if you can get it face-up on the field again.
+*   If “Patroid” is flipped face-down or removed from the field, its effect is reset and you can use it again that turn if you can get it face-up on the field again.